mariazevedo88/travels-java-api/README.md

 `POST/financial/v1/transaction`

-This endpoint is called to create a new transaction.
+This end-point is called to create a new transaction.

 **Body:**